feathersui/feathersui-website/website/blog/2020-12-08-feathers-ui-beta-2-preview.md

 authorImageURL: /img/authors/josh.jpg
 ---

 Today, Feathers UI **beta.2** is now officially available [on Haxelib](https://lib.haxe.org/p/feathersui).
-This is the latest of multiple preview builds that are planned before the first stable release in 2021.
+This is the latest of multiple preview builds that are planned before the first stable release in early 2022.
 We've now made it past the _alpha_ stage, which means that the core framework architecture has settled down, and breaking changes are much less likely to happen.
 Developers who don't mind a few rough edges here and there should consider Feathers UI ready for starting development on new projects!

 ![](/blog/img/feathersui-beta-2.png)